 Let's Talk About The Backstory II.

-In the first part of the backstory (which you can read here), I talked about how the top layers of invisible history - past function, people, and culture - shape the soul of the environment.
-In the second part, let’s dive deeper and add additional layers that will make the world of our IP more believable and alive.
+In the first part of the backstory (which you can read here), I talked about the top layers of invisible history - past function, people, and technology levels - , and in the second part, let’s dive deeper and add additional layers that will make the world of our IP more believable and alive.

 Do you know the story of the jar filled with rocks, pebbles and sand that represents your life?
 It also represents your IP.